 For information, please call (760) 323-8181 or Email us at: firstname.lastname@example.org

 The course requires completing all three days for a total of 20-hours for a certificate of completion.
-The City of Palm Springs will host a course in February 2020.
+The City of Palm Springs will host its next course in October 2020.